Worried that the woman you’re interested in is losing interest in you?

 Say you have finally asked your crush to be your girlfriend, and she said yes!
 Just because we have this mutual agreement doesn’t mean we can take the other for granted.
 On the contrary, now is when the fun and hard work starts to pay off.

 My sister recently reminded me of another, early relationship killer, and she calls it smothering.
 Smothering comes in many forms.
 It may be excessive texting, and/or calling, and hanging out to the point where you don’t have the chance to miss the other person.
 All of these fit the description.
 Part of relationship excitement involves the chase and building tension.
 There is a real benefit in gradually getting to know one another.

 I think women lose interest when they feel smothered.
 Being eager is not a bad thing, but a little mystery at the beginning stages keeps things light and fun.
-So when you are really into a girl, yay!
-But try to find a balance between showing your interest and letting things happen naturally — and not all at once.
+Aloofness is a personality trait women crave.
+So when you are really into a girl try to find a balance between showing your interest and letting things happen naturally.

 Ok, another reason why women lose interest is when someone is all talk.
 When your intentions don’t match your actions.
 I was taught very early on never to get into a relationship for its potential.
 This is another way of saying, what you see or hear is what you get.
 Being all talk and no action is not the best way to start a meaningful relationship.

 Talk is cheap; the supply always exceeds the demand.
 Put your words into action because words create expectations.
 And when women are presented with unmet expectations, we find ourselves let down and often times are no longer interested in the man with no follow through.